BSP Porting Guide#

 drivers-frst

-Build system: mk
+Build system: mk#

 The ‘mk’ component needs to be made aware of the new BSP by placing a file

-with the BSP name under l4/mk/platforms
+with the BSP name under l4/mk/platforms.
+Mandatory options are

-: Memory address where DRAM is starting for L4Re.
+PLATFORM_NAME: Short string describing the BSPPLATFORM_ARCH: Architectures supported by the BSPPLATFORM_RAM_BASE: Memory address where DRAM is starting for L4Re.

 Optional options (definitely only needed when NOT using a device-tree):

-: UART to use as done in bootstrap.
+PLATFORM_RAM_SIZE_MB: Size of DRAM in MB.
+Only if required in Bootstrap component.PLATFORM_UART_NR: UART to use as done in bootstrap.
 Only needed if bootstrap uses it.

 Please check other files in this directory for examples on what the content should look like.
 The name of the configuration file is used as platform name in the build system.

-Initial loader: bootstrap
+Initial loader: bootstrap#

 Bootstrap is the initial loading component of L4Re.
 It is the first component to run and it typically runs without virtual memory (or identity mapped).
 It prepares the environment for the L4Re microkernel and initial user-level components.